gin-gonic/gin/README.md

 - Rendering built-in
 - Extendable

-For more features, please see the [Gin website](https://gin-gonic.com/).
+For more feature details, please see the [Gin website](https://gin-gonic.com/docs/introduction/).

 ## Getting started

 ### Getting Gin

-The first need [Go](https://golang.org/) installed (recommend the newest version), then you can use the below Go command to install Gin.
+The first need [Go](https://golang.org/) installed (version 1.6+ is required), then you can use the below Go command to install Gin.

 ```sh
 $ go get -u github.com/gin-gonic/gin